 * Now your Address Book is synchronized with your Google contacts!

-Update: I apologize if the above instructions weren’t clear.
-If you’re having troubles, one of our helpful readers, Steve Guttbinder, suggests the following:
+Update: If you’re having troubles with older versions of OS X, one of our helpful readers, Steve Guttbinder, suggests the following:

 This process uses iSync to synchronize.
 You need to manually hit sync from the menu bar OR use iSync.
 The menu bar icon is the SAME as the MobileMe sync icon (since that uses iSync as well).
 If you do not manually hit sync, it will NOT DO ANYTHING, you merely just set it up.